Destiny 2 Arc 3.0: All Keywords, Aspects & Fragments For All Classes

-The Destiny 2 Arc 3.0 subclass update has arrived as part of Season of Plunder.
+The Destiny 2 Arc 3.0 subclass update arrived during the Season of Plunder.
 With this, Destiny 2 has now updated all of the existing subclasses to the new system.
 Arc subclasses now have new abilities, along with aspects and fragments which drastically alter how powers work.
 Here is everything you need to know about Destiny 2 Arc 3.0.

-- A brand new expansion is coming to Destiny 2 early next year, learn about that and more in our Destiny 2 Lightfall release date guide.
+- The next major chapter of Destiny is coming soon, learn about that and more in our Destiny 2 Lightfall release date guide.

 - The previous rework to Solar made for some seriously powerful character builds.
 Learn more in our guide to Destiny 2 Solar 3.0.

 Each 3.0 subclass has these keywords, essentially they are features specific to that class.
 The Arc 3.0 keywords are;

 - Amplify: A buff that increases mobility, and gives access to Speed Boost

 - Speed Boost: Sprint for a short duration while Amplified to run even faster

 - Blind: A stunning effect which debuffs and blinds enemies